Dungeon crawl

-A dungeon crawl is a type of scenario in fantasy role-playing games in which heroes navigate a labyrinth environment (a "dungeon"), battling various monsters, avoiding traps, solving puzzles, and looting any treasure they may find.
+A dungeon crawl is a type of scenario in fantasy role-playing games (RPGs) in which heroes navigate a labyrinth environment (a "dungeon"), battling various monsters, avoiding traps, solving puzzles, and looting any treasure they may find.
 Video games and board games which predominantly feature dungeon crawl elements are considered to be a genre.

 Board games

-Dungeon crawling in board games dates to 1975 when Gary Gygax introduced Solo Dungeon Adventures.
-That year also saw the release of Dungeon!.
-Over the years, many games build on that concept.
+Dungeon crawling in board games dates to the 1975 release of Dungeon!.
+Over the years, many games built on that concept.
 One of the most acclaimed board games of the late 2010s, Gloomhaven, is a dungeon crawler.

 Video games

 The first computer-based dungeon crawl was pedit5, developed in 1975 by Rusty Rutherford on the PLATO interactive education system based in Urbana, Illinois.
 Although this game was quickly deleted from the system, several more like it appeared, including dnd and Moria.